joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 ## Info

 Easily design and auto generate JSX code for Adobe Script UI dialogs.
+Does not handle events.
+That is something you need to do yourself.

 Due to the fact that the builder simply simulates ScriptUI layout and behavior, there are various differences here and there.
 One major factor is also that there are small differences between Adobe applications so be aware that the dialog preview may not entirely match what you will see in the application.
 The dialog preview was made using Illustrator CC ScriptUI as the template, so that will have the least amount of differences.